Recipe: Gluten-free, Nut-Free Hamantaschen, Adapted from Tori Avey

 I used Tori Avey's Buttery Hamantaschen recipe and substituted gluten-free all-purpose flour for wheat flour one to one ratio and it worked perfectly.

 This GF dough does not like to be in the fridge overnight, I tried it and ended up with dough that wouldn't roll or form into triangles.
-So chill but no more than two hours is needed.
+So chill the dough, but no more than two hours is needed.
+If you do chill overnight, let warm up on the counter for about 30 minutes.

 Do make the filling (prune lekvar) ahead of time.
 Or use Bonne Maman jam, delish!